Healthy Meal Ideas and Recipes

 or a few hours (summer)

-The next day (winter) or around 3 pm (summer) add another 1/2 kilo spelt flour,
+The next day (winter) or around 3 pm the same day (summer) add another 1/2 kilo spelt flour,

 knead until firm but pliable.